JoshCornau/hello-world/README.md

 # hello-world
-This is my first repository
+This is my first repository.
+Im trying to learn how to git.